The Health-Tech Consultants Team

 Marcia L. Lamkin, Ed.D., BCBA

-Marcia has spent most of her career in the work of public h schools, in settings ranging from early childhood to graduate-level education.
+Marcia has spent most of her career in the work of public schools, in settings ranging from early childhood to graduate-level education.
+Her most recent work has been as a behavior analyst, providing behavior services to disabled children and adults.

 Much of her research has focused on the preparation of school building and district leaders, most specifically for rural schools.
 When the state of Florida recently updated its requirements for school leadership and broadened the availability of acceptable coursework, Dr. Lamkin assisted to write and pilot a system of learning modules which were made available through regional education centers rather than through universities.
 She holds a doctor of education in organizational leadership from Teachers College, Columbia.